plating, anodizing, & finishing Q&As since 1989

 A. To all my fellow drumster's out there that can't find the proper cymbal polish &/or proper technique to keep those cymbals shimmering.
 I have been playing for well over 30 year's now.
 And have used every high end make & model cymbal made on the market.
 From Paiste, Sabian, Zildjian -- all custom medium weight cymbals.
 I have been playing live and in the studio for 25 years of my career.
 So I feel I have the qualifications and experience to make the following factual statements:

 I have tried every polish and or cleaning solution on the market, and have followed the directions on those product's labels step by step.
 None of what I have read in any of the above have worked for me.
 I finally found a cleaner that I happened to stumble upon because I have a close friend that cleans mansions of millionaires for a living.
 And she came across a cleaner that is in every one of their estates.
-It is called Noxon 7 [affil. link to info/product on Amazon].
+It is called Noxon 7 [affil link].
 It is a cleaner made for very expensive fine silver, brass, bronze and other precious metals.
 I can attest first hand.
 This is the best cleaner you will ever find on the market.